derekjamescurtis/foss-lock/ReadMe.md

 ## Quick Start Guide

-- Step 1, wait for this to get done
+- Here's how you get started--wait for this to get done or contribute some code.